omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

 Bootstrap a localhost LXD Juju controller
 -----------------------------------------

-In any deployment scenario we will need to be logged into a juju controller.
+In any deployment scenario we will need to be logged into a Juju controller.
-For this example we will bootstrap a juju controller in a LXD container on our local machine.
+For this example we will bootstrap a Juju controller in a LXD container on our local machine.

 Install and configure LXD, if you haven't already: